jwiegley/notes/download.md

 ## What you get

 - The [Glasgow Haskell Compiler](https://www.haskell.org/ghc)
-- The [Cabal build system](https://www.haskell.org/cabal/), which can also install other packages from [Hackage](https://hackage.haskell.org/)
+- The [Cabal build system](https://www.haskell.org/cabal/), which can install new packages, and by default fetches from [Hackage](https://hackage.haskell.org/), the central Haskell package repository.
 - Support for profiling and code coverage analysis
 - 35 core & widely-used [packages](https://www.haskell.org/platform/contents.html)